PRO-2684/pURLfy/README.md

 | `lambda` | `string` | Required |
 | `continue` | `Boolean` | `true` |

 Under Lambda mode, pURLfy will try to execute the lambda function specified in `lambda` and use the result as the new URL.
-The function body should accept a single `URL` parameter `url` and return a new `URL` object.
+The function shall be async, and its body should accept a single `URL` parameter `url` and return a new `URL` object.
 For example:

 ```jsonc
 {